Healthdirect Free Australian health advice you can count on.

 Other common side effects of buprenorphine include:

-If you experience any of these side effects while taking buprenorphine, or are concerned about your drug use, speak with your doctor, as you may need a dosage adjustment.
+If you notice side effects while taking buprenorphine, or are concerned about your drug use, speak with your doctor.
+Your doctor can advise you on other options to manage your pain, or if you need a dosage adjustment.

 Always take medicines exactly as your doctor prescribes.